The String Theory Photoverse: Introduction

 Another generic feature of the low-energy Effective Field Theories (EFT) arising from string theory is the presence of multiple gauge sectors.
 These can be spontaneously broken or, in the non-abelian case, undergo confinement already at high energies.
 Yet, a significant fraction are expected to remain light.
 Our focus in this paper is on the arguably more generic abelian case (for studies of non-abelian hidden sectors see e.g.~\cite{Faraggi:2000pv,Acharya:2017szw,Dienes:2016vei,Halverson:2016nfq,Halverson:2018olu,Halverson:2020xpg}).
 As we will review momentarily, abelian hidden sectors are truly ubiquitous, such that the term string theory \emph{photoverse} seems appropriate.

 These hidden $U(1)$s arise mainly in two ways: On the one hand, from spacetime-filling branes located away from the Standard Model (SM) sector.
 On the other hand, from the reduction of RR $p$-form fields on $(p\!-\!1)$-cycles.
 Our focus will be on type IIB orientifold compactifications, in which case the key players are D3-brane photons, originating in single D3-branes,\footnote{ In the context of the classic type IIB moduli stabilization scenarios \cite{Kachru:2003aw, Balasubramanian:2005zx} with anti-D3 uplift, single D3s would be attracted by and annihiliate with the anti-brane.
 However, given the serious control problems of the anti-D3 uplift \cite{Carta:2019rhx, Gao:2020xqh, Junghans:2022exo, Gao:2022fdi, Junghans:2022kxg, Hebecker:2022zme, Schreyer:2022len, Schreyer:2024pml, Moritz:2025bsi}, alternative uplifts may appear more natural, making single D3s a generic feature. } and RR photons, coming from the $C_{(4)}$-potential dimensionally reduced on 3-cycles.
 It is well-known that a priori massless $U(1)$s can be lifted through a Stückelberg mechanism mediated by 2-form fields.
-However, this happens neither for our specific case of 3-cycle RR photons nor for the D3-brane photons, given that the 4d 2-forms coming from $B_{(2)}$ and $C_{(2)}$ are projected out by orientifolding.
+However, this happens neither for our specific case of 3-cycle RR photons nor for the D3-brane photons: In both cases the potentially dangerous 4d terms are schematically of the form $F\wedge B_{(2)}$ or $F\wedge C_{(2)}$.
+However, the orientifold action projects out the 4d zero modes of these 2-form potentials.\footnote{Note that this is different from the situation with D7-branes or D3-branes at a singularity, where various mechanisms making the U(1)s massive exist. }